o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot/sdformat-plugins.md

 _ROS2AckermannModel_ is a pre-defined hook used to map `libgazebo_ros_ackermann_drive.so` SDFormat plugin into a number of O3DE components.
 In particular, it creates _ROS2RobotControlComponent_, and _SkidSteeringModelComponent_ O3DE components in a base link of the robot alongside _WheelControllerComponent_  components in wheels.

-You might need to enable motor in articulation links of your steering joints manually.
+You might need to enable motor in joints (or articullation links) of your steering joints manually.
 Moreover, your import will fail when steering joints in SDFormat description are defined as _Universal Joints_, which are currently not supported in O3DE.

 #### O3DE Joint State Publisher